Lookin' in the trees

 this part, but since there are some barely past beginner

-out birding, I feel it important you understand the level
+out birding, I feel it important you understand something about

 birds, write about birds, and go birding with my free time.